MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 - Adaptive dialogs
 - Language Generation (LG)
 - Regular expressions (RegEx)
-- Adaptive cards
+- Adaptive Cards

 Composer with Power Virtual Agents lets you access conversational memory and context, including the variables defined in Power Virtual Agents.

 For example, you could create event-driven dynamic dialogs to handle interruptions, cancelations and context switching.
 You could also add Adaptive Cards to display interactive elements like images and videos, forms, and more in the bot.

-Bot Framework Composer lets you use a variety of pre-built functions and expressions and define multiple variations of a phrase for the bot to select at random at runtime.
+Composer lets you use a variety of prebuilt functions and expressions and define multiple variations of a phrase for the bot to select at random at runtime.

 Custom dialogs added with Bot Framework Composer are deployed, hosted, and executed together with the rest of Power Virtual Agents bot content, and do not require any additional Azure hosting.